AymanElkridy/storefront-backend/README.md

         "status": (a boolean value that if set to 'true' changes the order status from active to completed, *optional*), "add": [
             {
-                product_id: (the id of the product desired to add to the order),
-                quantity: (desired quantity of the product mentioned above) },
+                "product_id": (the id of the product desired to add to the order), "quantity": (desired quantity of the product mentioned above) },
             ...
         ] (an array of products to add to order, *optional*), "change": [
             {
-                product_id: (the id of the product desired to change its quantity in the order),
-                quantity: (desired new quantity of the product mentioned above) },
+                "product_id": (the id of the product desired to change its quantity in the order), "quantity": (desired new quantity of the product mentioned above) },
             ...
         ] (an array of products to change their quantity in order, *optional*), "remove": [
             {
-                product_id: (the id of the product desired to remove from the order) },
+                "product_id": (the id of the product desired to remove from the order) },
             ...
         ] (an array of products to remove from order, *optional*),